I know branding and media inside-out, and now I’m using that power in cultural, educational, and community spaces.

 Over the last decade, I’ve led creative campaigns and strategy for brands like Pinterest, Sally Beauty, Hyundai Hope on Wheels, No Kid Hungry, and The Salvation Army.
 My work focused on building community through storytelling—connecting people to causes, culture, and content that mattered.

 As a Lead Marketing Specialist and PR Account Executive, I developed brand strategies, secured national media coverage, and worked cross-functionally with creative teams.
-I helped brands not only perform—but resonate.
+I helped brands not only perform but resonate with their audiences.

 That same storytelling approach now guides my work in museums, classrooms, and archives, where I believe the most powerful stories are the ones that educate, preserve, and bring people together.